mcaroba/carve/README.md

 ### Fixing atoms

-If outputting with VASP format, you can also choose to free some of the atoms.
-In that case use either `format="fix_in"`, if you can to fix the atoms within an inner cutoff sphere, or `format="fix_out"`, if you want to fix the atoms within an outer cutoff sphere.
+If outputting with VASP format, you can also choose to freeze some of the atoms.
+In that case use either `format="fix_in"`, if you want to fix the atoms within an inner cutoff sphere, or `format="fix_out"`, if you want to fix the atoms within an outer cutoff sphere.
 The command line argument `rfix` determines where the boundary of the sphere lies: